Disclaimer:

 For all RAT Technical Advisors or Mentors, this handbook describes the RAT's Targeted Guidance Mentoring Program.

-Hot Topics combines the RAT Skills Sharpening sessions with the annual Renewable Energy Burner Symposium segments.
+Hot Topics combines the RAT Skills Sharpening sessions with the annual Renewable Energy Burner Symposium segments and the Burning Man Project Camp Symposiums.

 This easy-to-use calculator can help you estimate carbon dioxide emissions.